datacamp-content-public/Application-Creating-Robust-Python-Projects/slides/chapter_1_4ed97d102f4ad7cd2a3d795aaa18a8c5.md

 - output.

 To get the best of both worlds,
-1. start with small Python code files called scripts and then
+1. start with small code files called scripts and then
 2. combine the scripts into a larger file later on.